-Commercial The strength of the local housing market in Havering impacts on a Factors developer's decision to invest in sites to bring forward new housing.
+Commercial Factors The strength of the local housing market in Havering impacts on a developer's decision to invest in sites to bring forward new housing.
 Havering's Local Plan Viability Assessment notes that, with regard to the housing market, the economic outlook remains uncertain and largely dependent on the UK's terms of exit from the EU.
-While the average house prices in London decreased over the year to June 2018, Havering has been one of the best performing boroughs with a 6.1% annual increase in the year to June 2018.
-The borough remains attractive due to its comparably low land values and the anticipated major infrastructure improvements coming through the new Beam Park Station and Crossrail.
+London's average house prices increased by 4.7% over the year to March 2020; this is the largest 12-month growth London has seen since.
+2 Prices in Havering dropped by 0.9% in the same period.
+3 The borough remains attractive due to its comparably low land values and the anticipated major infrastructure improvements coming through the new Beam Park Station and Crossrail.
 Planning process While the planning process aims to enable sustainable development, there is a perception that individual planning decisions do not always reflect this.
 The process is sometimes seen as too uncertain and time-consuming, resulting in delays to the pace of housing delivery.
+This is a national issue.
 Infrastructure delivery Havering has a quickly growing population and it is important to ensure that growth is supported by the necessary infrastructure such as transport, education and healthcare facilities.
 Planning for and funding this infrastructure can be a difficult process.
-Funding cuts from central government and the limited ability of local government raise funds contribute to pressure on services that can delay development and reduce local support for development.
 Delays relating to the completion of Crossrail, for example, may have had an impact on the implementation of planning permissions and submission of planning applications.
-Site Specific Issues These include: Complex landownership with multiple land parcels Reliance on other sites to come forward for development first
+Site Specific Issues These include: Complex landownership with multiple land parcels Reliance on other sites to come forward for development first Environmental and heritage constraints Land contamination Access issues Legal issues i.e. covenants, right to light, lease arrangements